IntheLoops/github-docs/README.md

 ![pipe key](assets/pipe key.png)

 ## Step 6 - Take screenshots rather than phone photos.
-- Don't upload photos that you have taken with your phone as you can't see properly or copy
+- Don't upload photos that you have taken with your phone because you can't see it properly or copy
+- When you can always provide a codeblock.

 ![Screenshot code ](https://github.com/IntheLoops/github-docs/assets/145233629/d51192e5-75f6-44fe-a347-aa97d6543862)

+## Linking to another file on Github
+- create folder with file and use []()

+[Markdown Overview].(Overview/Markdown.md).

 - To add links copy and paste the url.
 Put a friendly name into square braces and keep url in parenthesis.